rangelier/mvc-dropzone/README.md

 1.  **ajaxSettings**
     1. type // GET or POST
 2.  **styles**
+    1. dragging // Get or sets the css class of the draggable element
+    2. highlight // Get or sets the css class wich formats the drop zone when a element can be dropped.
+    3. cursor // Get or sets the cursor type to use when the drag start e.q. crosshair,move,pointer
 3.  **messages**
 4.  **identifier** // Identifies the attribute on wich the elements value is stored.
 5.  **action** // Get or sets the server side action method to call when a element is dropped inside the drop zone.